GabrielleYnara/habit-tracker/README.md

 - **Category**: Allows users to categorize their habits for better management.

 ## Installation Instructions
+Coming soon.

 ## Roadblocks

+- **ERD Confusion**: Initially, I was unsure about what to include in the Entity-Relation Diagram, which led to delays in the planning phase.
+- **User Stories Overload**: I found myself spending an excessive amount of time crafting user stories, trying to cover all possible scenarios and features.
+- **Project Management Tool Crash**: The project management tool I initially chose crashed unexpectedly, forcing me to redo the planning steps.
+I switched to Trello for a more reliable experience.

 ## Acknowledgments
 This project was developed as part of the Software Engineering Immersive program by General Assembly.
 It serves as a practice project to apply and reinforce skills in Java, Object-Oriented Programming, and Spring Boot.